-When we decided to visit Stratford-upon-Avon we hadn’t planned on visiting William Shakespeare’s grave.
-In fact, it hadn’t dawned on us he was buried there, so it was a pleasant surprise when we saw the sign which read: “This Way to Shakespeare’s Grave”.
+When we decided to visit Stratford-upon-Avon, we hadn’t planned on visiting William Shakespeare’s grave, and it hadn’t dawned on us he was buried there, so it was a pleasant surprise when we saw the sign.
+“This Way to Shakespeare’s Grave”.

 After admiring the river cruisers, we started our walk outside the theatre on Waterside.

-It was also nice to see an authentic red phone box, I can’t remember the last time I saw one of these.
+It was also lovely to see an authentic red phone box.
+I can’t remember the last time I saw one of these.
 I was tempted to nip to make a phone call but didn’t.

-The road is flat and it’s a short walk past the theatre and into Avonbank Gardens.
-There’s an easy access route to the gardens which is clearly marked.
+The road is flat, and it’s a short walk past the theatre and into Avonbank Gardens.
+There’s an easy access route to the gardens, clearly marked.

 One thing I did notice was the old street lamps.
 They were all donated/sponsored by other towns and cities, each proudly displaying their emblems.
 The hordes of schoolchildren were following a route and marking these lamps off their list as they went along?

 Once in the gardens, it’s a pleasant stroll on the banks of the river.
 The level path of stone and gravel dwindles its way through the manicured grounds until eventually arriving at the gates of Holy Trinity Church.

 Holy Trinity Church, or as it is fondly known, Shakespeare’s Church, sits on the banks of the River Avon.
 Records suggest people had worshipped here since 713 when a Saxon monastery stood on the site.

 The current church dates back to 1210, with additions in the 1300s and 1400s.
 The imposing Grade One listed building is currently undergoing renovations but was fully open when we visited.

 The entrance is via the inner porch.
 There is a low door and portable wheelchair ramp, which the kind lady in the shop helped me put in place.